 03: Half day sightseeing in Kathmandu, with city guide and necessary land transport.

-04: Kathmandu sotikhola land transport by private jeep and on the way back Dharapani to Besisahar by Local public jeep and Besisahar to Kathmandu by private car.
+04: Kathmandu Sotikhola land transport by private jeep and on the way back Dharapani to Besisahar by Local public jeep and Besisahar to Kathmandu by private Transport.

 05: Manaslu restricted entry permits, including Manaslu Conservation entry permits, Annapurna Conservation entry permits, and TIMS.

 06: Best available tea house/ lodges accommodation, including all meal, and drinks.
 (Breakfast, Lunch, and dinner)

 07: Experience English speaking guide, including his accommodation, food, and salary, insurance.

 08: Two In sharing porter, including his accommodation, food, salary, insurance.
 (Our porters carry 20 to 22KG so we suggest having your backpack 10 to 12 KG each for Porter.